documentationfor yFiles for HTML 3.0.0.1

 Grouping

 All graph builders fully support the creation of group nodes from data.
-Group nodes may appear at all places where regular nodes may appear.
-This especially means that group nodes can be recursively nested and edges may be connected to group nodes.
+Group nodes can appear anywhere regular nodes can.
+This especially means that group nodes can be recursively nested, and edges can connect to group nodes.

-The isGroupPredicate determines if a node shall be created as group node.
-On each graph builder there is a group source factory method, that conveniently creates a source object for only group nodes (e.g. createGroupNodesSource<TDataItem>).
+The isGroupPredicate determines whether a node is created as a group node.
+Each graph builder provides a group source factory method that conveniently creates a source object for only group nodes (e.g. createGroupNodesSource<TDataItem>).
 These sources have the isGroupPredicate set to a function that always returns true and have defaults that cascade with the groupNodeDefaults.

-A custom isGroupPredicate can be set when the NodesSource<TDataItem> shall create a mix of group and normal nodes.
-Note however that all nodes share the same defaults of their NodesSource<TDataItem>.
+You can set a custom isGroupPredicate when the NodesSource<TDataItem> should create a mix of group and normal nodes.
+Note, however, that all nodes share the same defaults of their NodesSource<TDataItem>.

 An example where a graph with group nodes is built from hierarchical data